moysklad/api-remap-1.2-doc-in/source/includes/documents/_demand.md

        ]'
 ```

 > Successful request.
-The result is JSON information about deleting Shipments.
+The result is JSON information about deleting of Shipments.

 ```json
 [